Who doesn’t love the freedom and joy that running brings to their life?

 #5: Keep It Interesting

 Get emotionally invested in your progress to stay engaged and motivated.
-Additionally, consider working out with a friend who shares similar goals or joining an exercise class.
+Additionally, consider working out with a friend who shares similar goals or joining an exercise class or exercise program.

 Final Thoughts